rigelglen/Digihunt-SJEC/README.md

 # Digihunt

-This is the repo for digihunt treasure hunt for St. Jospeh Engineering college
+This is the repo for digihunt treasure hunt for St. Joseph Engineering College

 # LICENSE